Up your autumn gardening game with these seasonal gardening tips that will have your yard coming up roses.

 Summer has been and gone, and we say hello to autumn, when the leaves begin to develop those signature tints.
 The start of the new season might have you wondering: ‘what jobs should I be looking to tick off at home?’

 Gardening is a great place to start.
 Here’s what our friends from the Botanic Gardens of South Australia recommend for a season that some say is the most important of the year for your garden:

 Autumn’s the ideal time of year to plant – particularly trees, shrubs and perennials – because air temperatures have cooled, soil is still warm and you’ve hopefully had some rainfall to increase soil moisture.

-The first thing to do is consider the state of your soil and undertake any soil improvements required, such as mixing in soil conditioners, prior to planting.
+The first thing to do is consider the state of your soil and undertake any soil improvements required, such as mixing in organic matter like compost, worm castings or soil conditioners.

 When the soil’s warm and moist, new plantings will establish good root growth before slowing down in winter.

 You’ll see benefits again in early spring, when the plants you planted in autumn have had time to establish and show wonderful new growth ahead of the next summer’s heat.

 Autumn is the best time to begin transplanting shrubs or trees if they need to be moved from a shady or sunny spot, and it is also a great time to propagate new plants from cuttings.

 Take 10 cm cuttings from hardwood herbs such as rosemary and bay, or natives such as banksias, grevillea and coastal rosemary.

 Remove the lower leaves, dip cuttings into the appropriate hardwood hormone powder (or honey, if you prefer) and pot them in small containers of free-draining potting mix.